nikerla/vc-content/pages/docs/vc2devguide/deployment/storefront-deployment/deploy-from-precompiled-binaries.md

 ---
 date: '2017-08-31'
-title: 'Deploy Storefront from precompiled binaries to dedicated server'
+title: 'Deploy Storefront from precompiled binaries'
 layout: docs
 ---
 ## Summary

-Use this guide to <a class="crosslink" href="https://virtocommerce.com/ecommerce-hosting" target="_blank">deploy</a> and configure precompiled Virto Commerce Storefront to dedicated server.
+Use this guide to <a class="crosslink" href="https://virtocommerce.com/ecommerce-hosting" target="_blank">deploy</a> and configure precompiled Virto Commerce Storefront.

 ## Prerequisites